 During the baseline pre-season test, health care professionals should also assess for a prior history of concussion (including symptoms experienced and length of recovery from the injury).
 It is also important to record other medical conditions that could impact recovery after concussion, such as a history of migraines, depression, mood disorders, or anxiety, as well as learning disabilities and Attention Deficit/Hyperactivity Disorder.

 Baseline tests should only be conducted by a trained health care professional.

 Only a trained health care professional with experience in concussion management should interpret the results of a baseline exam.
 When possible, ideally a neuropsychologist should interpret the computerized or paper-pencil neuropsychological test components of a baseline exam.
 Results of neuropsychological tests should not be used as a stand-alone diagnostic tool but should serve as one component used by health care professionals to make a return to school and play decisions.

 How often should an athlete undergo baseline testing?

 If baseline testing is used, research suggests that most components of baseline testing be repeated annually to establish a valid test result for comparison.
 Baseline computerized or paper-pencil neuropsychological tests may be repeated every 2 years.
 However, more frequent neuropsychological testing may be needed if an athlete has sustained a concussion or if the athlete has a medical condition that could affect results of the test.

-These members include Laurin Wright PT, Karina Dennis PT, and Elizabeth Koleyak PT.
+These members include: Elizabeth Koleyak PT, Karina Dennis PT.
 Since our concussion program is provided by physical therapists, your extended health benefits may cover a portion of the cost for baseline testing or post-injury care.